chr26195/PMLP/README.md

 The implementation of PMLP is very simple, and can be plugged into one's own pipeline by modifying only a few lines of codes. **The key idea of PMLP is to just remove message passing modules in GNNs during training.** We allow the model after removal of message passing layers to be other models, such as ResNet (corresponding to GCNII) and MLP+JK (corresponding to JKNet).
 Here we introduce several different ways to implement PMLP and discuss their advantages and limitations.

 ### 1.1.
 Version A: Three Models (MLP / PMLP / GNN) in One Class
 This is the default way and go-to choice to implement PMLP, which combines three models (MLP, PMLP, GNN) in one single class.
 The key idea of this implementation is to add a `use_conv = True/False` parameter in the `self.forward()` function for any GNN classes.
 To implement PMLP, just set this parameter to be `False` in training and validation, and then reset it to be `True` in testing.
-For example:
+For example

 ``` python
 # version A: three models (mlp, pmlp, gnn) in one class